 Having well designed and well implemented visual branding helps attract customers, retain clients, and effectively communicate the value of a certain brand.
 Companies with strong brands bring in more revenue on average than companies with weak brands, because customers can better perceive them as high quality and are therefore more willing to pay premium prices.

 So, how do you use your brand assets?
-First of all, it’s important to understand that having brand assets does not eliminate the need to work with a graphic designer.
-Once you’ve invested in a strong visual brand, a graphic designer will be able to follow your brand guidelines and create marketing materials that are on-brand.
+First of all, it’s important to understand that having brand assets does not necessarily eliminate the need to work with a graphic designer.
+Once you’ve invested in a strong visual brand, a graphic designer will be able to follow your brand guidelines and create marketing materials that are on brand.

 However, there are many aspects of marketing and design that can be understood and implemented by members of your company who are not graphic designers.
 This guide will help empower you to use your brand assets effectively, regardless of your role and background.
 Just remember that there will be many projects that can be completed at a much higher quality and faster speed if you outsource them to a graphic designer, rather than trying to do it yourself if design is not your area of expertise.